HallaSurvivor/Blog/_posts/2021-12-01-univalence-talk.md

 wanted a proof that these equations are always solvable.

 The question, then, is what does a proof of solvability do when we run it as code?
-And the ansewr, perhaps unsurprisingly, is that it solves the equations!
+And the answer, perhaps unsurprisingly, is that it solves the equations!

 So if you have a proof (in LEAN, say) that